-Pathfinder's Ethics and Investment Committee has up to seven members.
-The membership of the Committee is determined by the Board.
-Current members are:
+The membership of Pathfinder's Ethics and Investment Committee is determined by the Board.
+Current members include:

-- 1) An independent, who may also be a board member (chair of the Committee)
+- 1. Two independent members, who may also be independent board members (one of whom is the chair of the Committee)

-- 2) 2 directors of the Board
+- 2. 2 directors of Pathfinder

-- 3) Chief Executive Officer (Alvarium)
+- 3. Chief Executive Officer of Pathfinder

-You can find biographies for each member on our website.
+You can find biographies for each member on our website at www.pathfinder.kiwi.